What Are Amenities?

 Apartment Amenities

-The most common types of housing that include a long list of available amenities are apartments.
 In crowded cities with many apartment complexes to choose from, property owners can differentiate themselves from their competition with unique amenities, like climbing walls or pet bathing stations.

 Features presented as amenities are typically determined by the community’s location and its marketing team.
-An attractive amenity in an urban area, such as a parking structure, may not be all that impressive in a rural area that already has ample parking.
+An attractive feature in an urban area, such as a parking structure, may not be all that impressive in a rural area that already has ample parking.

 Community amenities are typically open to all residents on a first-come, first-served basis.

-Some popular community amenities include:
+Some popular examples for a community include:

 - Swimming pools